Connor McDavid Game Preview: Oilers vs. Flyers

 Connor McDavid Game Preview: Oilers vs. Flyers - October 19

-Connor McDavid and the Edmonton Oilers will play the Philadelphia Flyers at 7:30 PM ET on Thursday, at Wells Fargo Center.
-Looking to bet on McDavid's props?
-Here is some information to assist you.
+The Edmonton Oilers, Connor McDavid included, will meet the Philadelphia Flyers on Thursday, October 19, 2023 at 7:30 PM ET.
+Looking to bet on McDavid's props versus the Flyers?
+Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.